alexanderjaus/AtlasDataset/README.md

 ## Anatomical Prediction Models
-Our dataset generation approach relies on the training of a large amount of models which is why we rely on the [nnU-NetV1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).
+Our dataset generation approach relies on training numerous models, which is why we rely on the [nnU-NetV1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).

 Besides the dataset, we publish two anatomical models which are trained nnU-netsV1:
 - **The Atlas dataset model (V1):** This network was trained in the standard nnU-Net fashion and was used to generate the raw dataset which has to be post-processed.